surmeierlab/neurphys/README.md

 # Neurphys

-Neurphys (pronounced "nervous") is an IO and analysis package built to streamline and standardize the data handling, analysis, and visualization of electrophysiology and calcium imaging data for the members of the [Surmeier lab](http://physio.northwestern.edu/).
+Neurphys (pronounced "nervous") is an IO and analysis package built to streamline and standardize the data handling, analysis, and visualization of electrophysiology and calcium imaging data.

 ## Dependencies